fabiolimace/uuid-creator-database/README.md

 The results are in the file `db/sqlite/queries.v2019-05-22.md`

-Because of the limit of 100 MB per repository, I will not commit upload the SQLite database.
+Because of the limit of 100 MB per repository, I won't upload the SQLite database.

 // the end.